New on Netflix March 2020 – TV, film and originals release dates

 Thursday 5th March

-Castlevania season 3 Third run for the animated medieval fantasy series based on the popular series of video games
+Castlevania season 3 Third run for the animated medieval fantasy series based on the popular series of video games.
+Watch on Netflix

 Mighty Little Bheem: Festival of Colours season 1 Spin-off from Indian children’s animation Mighty Little Bheem, set at the Holi festival